 Alternative 3 - No Action.
-The FWOP conditions would be the continuation of existing conditions with coastal shoreline recession, and subsidence and land loss continuing at similar or increasing rates of change.
+The No Action alternative would result in the continuation of existing conditions with coastal shoreline recession, and subsidence and land loss continuing at similar or increasing rates of change.
 The loss of these coastal shorelines would adversely affect the extraordinary scenic, scientific, recreational, natural, historical, archeological, cultural, and economic importance of the coastal shorelines.
 The continued loss of coastal shorelines would result in the reduction and eventual loss of the natural protective storm buffering.
 Without the protective buffer provided by the coastal shorelines, interior estuarine wetlands would be at an increased risk to severe damage from hurricane storm events.
-Figure 2-6 .
-Illustrates the land area changes in coastal Louisiana that have occurred.

-Without, large-scale restoration efforts, coastal land loss crisis will only worsen.
+Without large-scale restoration efforts, the coastal land loss crisis will only worsen.
 Strategic prioritization and efficient implementation of projects may prevent Louisiana from losing an additional 2,250 square miles of land over the next 50 years.